-Westpac are offering up to 100,000 bonus Qantas or Altitude Points and discounted first year annual card fee for new cardholders of the American Express Westpac Altitude Blended Bundle until 2 June 2019 – a hybrid combo of the Westpac Altitude Platinum and American Express Westpac Altitude Black cards.
+Westpac are offering up to 100,000 bonus Velocity, Qantas or Altitude Points for new cardholders of the American Express Westpac Altitude Blended Bundle until 15 October 2019 – a hybrid combo of the Westpac Altitude Platinum and American Express Westpac Altitude Black cards.

 Disclaimer: Mastercard is a registered trademark, and the circles design is a trademark of Mastercard International Incorporated.

-The Altitude Platinum Mastercard is the mid-tier card in the Altitude cards range with an ongoing annual card fee of $150 p.a. (plus $50 annual Qantas Rewards fee).
+The Altitude Platinum Mastercard is the mid-tier card in the Altitude cards range with an ongoing annual card fee of $150 p.a. (plus $50 annual Rewards fee if opting to earn Velocity Points or Qantas Points directly).
 In this bundle, it is paired with the higher-tier, higher-earn-rate American Express Westpac Altitude Black card which has a separate $199 p.a. annual fee.

 The bonus points for new cardholders are split into two, with 60,000 points coming from the Altitude Platinum Mastercard and an additional 40,000 points from the bundled American Express Westpac Altitude Black.